Sukh Sanghera

-Sukh Sanghera is a Canadian film and music video director associated with Punjabi-language films and music.
+Sukh Sanghera is an Indo-Canadian film and music video director associated with Punjabi-language films and music.
 He has directed over 300 Punjabi music videos.
 He has been nominated for various awards at PTC Punjabi Music Awards, winning one for his music video Diary sung by Amrinder Gill.
 In 2019, he directed Laiye Je Yaarian, for which he received PTC nomination for Best Debut Director.

 Early life and career

-Sanghera hails from village Buzrag, Ludhiana.
+Sanghera hails from village Buzrag, Ludhiana, India.
 In 2007, he shifted to Canada and joined the trucking business.
 Before become director Sanghera has also modelled for more than 70 Punjabi songs.
 The first video he directed was for his friend and in an interview said, “I learned each and everything from YouTube.”
 In 2010, he founded an entertainment company 10+1 Creations Limited which has 11 members.
 As of 2019, he has directed over 300 music videos.

 Sanghera started his film career in 2016 with the film Love Punjab, in which he served as line producer in Canadian schedule.
 Similarly in 2018, he served as Assistant Director and line producer in the film Ashke.
 In 2019, he made his directorial debut with the film Laiye Je Yaarian produced by Rhythm Boyz Entertainment.